gptsheet Documentation

 - All chat formulas (

-=GPT,=GPT_CLASSIFY, etc.) — usesgpt-4o-miniby default =GPT_VISION— usesgpt-4o-mini(vision-capable)=GPT_WEB— uses the Responses API withweb_search_previewtool=GPT_IMAGE— usesdall-e-3by default=GPT_MATCH— usestext-embedding-3-small
+=AI,=AI_CLASSIFY, etc.) — usesgpt-4o-miniby default =AI_VISION— usesgpt-4o-mini(vision-capable)=AI_WEB— uses the Responses API withweb_search_previewtool=AI_IMAGE— usesdall-e-3by default=AI_MATCH— usestext-embedding-3-small

 Anthropic